nexodus-io/nexodus/docs/user-guide.md

 Update the `<nexodus_CONTROLLER_IP>` with the IP address where the Nexodus controller is reachable.
 If you are running the Nexodus stack in Kind cluster on your local machine, set it to the public IP of the machine.

 **Note**
-Current username and password are default configuration for development environment, which is very likely to change in near future.
+Current username and password are default configuration for the development environment, which is very likely to change in near future.

 You can refer to [kustomization.yaml.sample](../deploy/nexodus-client/overlays/dev/kustomization.yaml.sample) for an example manifest.

-If you have setup your Nexodus stack with non-default configuration, please copy the [sample](./../deploy/nexodus-client/overlays/sample/) directory and update the sample file according to create a new overlay for your setup and deploy it.
+If you have set up your Nexodus stack with a non-default configuration, please copy the [sample](./../deploy/nexodus-client/overlays/sample/) directory and update the sample file accordingly to create a new overlay for your setup and deploy it.

 #### Deploying the Agent in the Kind Dev Environment